 If you spend a little time preparing your own website, migrating is nothing to be concerned about.
 It can be a very straightforward project if approached correctly and can easily be reversed out of should any problems occur.

-Step 1: Back Up Your Website’s Files
+Step 1: Backup Your Website Files

 Depending on the number of media uploads you have in your site, this could take some time.
 While this download is underway we can begin step two and make a copy of your database.

-Step 2: Export The WordPress Database
+Step 2: Export the WordPress Database

 Exporting your database is a simple process that only requires a few steps to complete.
 Login to the cPanel account of your web server and open the phpMyAdmin application.
 Select the database that contains your WordPress installation from the list on the left hand sidebar and once selected click on the Export tab on the navigation menu.

 The default settings of a Quick export and the SQL format for the export are sufficient for what we need.
 Click the Go button and the database export process will begin and a file will be downloaded to your local computer.

 Once the database export and the FTP transfer of your files have both completed, you are ready to move onto the next stage.

 Step 3: Create the WordPress Database on Your New Host Server

 Before we can begin the migration to the new web host, we need to create an environment for a WordPress installation.
 To do this you must create a database that you can import your SQL data into.